 Prevalence and incidence of PSU and treatment completion

 Interestingly, among the patients who received only one treatment, 72% reported PSU.
 However, when examining patients with multiple treatment episodes, 91% reported PSU in at least one treatment episode.
 This association is also evident when comparing the number of treatments to the proportion of incomplete treatments.
 Specifically, 71% of patients with only one treatment did not complete it, whereas 92% of the patients had at least one treatment episode with a non-completion status.
-According to Figure 1, patients reporting PSU had a slightly lower non-completion than patients without PSU, this difference being more notable among patients in women-specific residential settings (74% vs. 63%), while patients in baseline basic ambulatory settings showing the highest percentages of non-completion.
+According to Figure 1 of patients with multiple treatment episodes, patients reporting PSU had a slightly larger non-completion than patients without PSU, this difference being more notable among patients in women-specific residential settings (74% vs. 63%), while patients in baseline basic ambulatory settings showing the highest percentages of non-completion (80% in patients with PSU and 74% in patients with PSU).
+Also, patients in residential general-population settings had a greater share of polysubstance use (82%), followed by women-specific residential settings (82%) and general-population intensive ambulatory (81%).

 However, a lower incidence of non-completion was observed in patients who reported PSU at admission.
-Specifically, the incidence of at least one non-completion episode per patient, followed from the first admission until the censoring date (November 2019), was lower in patients reporting PSU at admission to the first treatment (11.6 95% CI 11.3-11.8 per 1,000 person-months) compared to patients who did not report PSU (13.2 95% CI 12.6-13.8).
-Similarly, the incidence of non-completion at the first admission was lower among patients reporting PSU at admission to the first treatment (9.9 95% CI 9.7-10.1) versus patients who did not report PSU (11.3 95% CI 10.8- 11.9).
-When focusing more longitudinally on patients who had at least one treatment in which they reported PSU, we see that rates of at least one non-completion are lower in this group (11.6 95% CI 11.4-11.9) compared to patients who did not report any PSU (13.9 95% CI 13.1-14.8).
+Specifically, the incidence of at least one non-completion episode per patient, followed from the first admission until the censoring date (November 2019), was lower in patients who reported PSU at admission to the first treatment (11.6 95% CI 11.3-11.8 per 1,000 person-months) compared to patients who did not report PSU (13.2 95% CI 12.6-13.8).
+Similarly, the incidence of non-completion at the first admission was lower among patients who reported PSU at admission to the first treatment (9.9 95% CI 9.7-10.1) versus patients who did not report PSU (11.3 95% CI 10.8- 11.9).
+When focusing longitudinally on patients who had at least one treatment in which they reported PSU, we see that rates of at least one non-completion are lower in this group (11.6 95% CI 11.4-11.9) compared to patients who did not report any PSU (13.9 95% CI 13.1-14.8).
 This trend was also observed when looking at the incidence of non-completion at the first treatment episode alone (10.0 95% CI 9.8-10.2 versus 11.9 95% CI 11.1-12.6) (Table 2).

 Marginal longitudinal association between Polysubstance use at admission and treatment outcome

-According to Table 3, we found a modest association between polysubstance use at any admission to treatment among users in intensive ambulatory settings for the general population (RR= 1.04 95% CI 1.01-1.07).
+According to Table 3, we found a modest association between polysubstance use at any admission to treatment and treatment non-completion among users in intensive ambulatory settings for the general population (RR= 1.04 95% CI 1.01-1.07).
 Also, the risk was 14% higher for residential settings exclusive to women (RR= 1.14 95% CI 1.06-1.23).
 The association between polysubstance use and treatment non-completion varied significantly across the treatment settings (Cochran's Q= 14.5, p= 0.0059).

 Sensitivity analyses